hmcts/chart-java/README.md

 ```

 ## Language Settings
-Language has been set to none on this chart to avoid every team having to do a changeover from chart-java to chart-base,
+Language has been set to none on this chart to avoid teams needing to do a changeover from chart-java to chart-base,
 however any new apps are expected to use chart-base with language set to java/nodejs etc.
 ```yaml
 language: none